mzia-s/CANN/README.md

 Balanced accuracy and macro-recall are equivalent for this multiclass evaluation.

-Use the original dataset snapshots, family labels, preprocessing, model settings, seeds, and software environment when reproducing the benchmarks.
+For reproduction, retain the original sequence snapshots, family labels, preprocessing, feature settings, model settings, seeds, and software environment.
 Numerical results can vary across computing environments.

-This workflow covers the main four-dataset cross-validation experiments.
-The separate NCBI 2026 evaluations and feature-ablation experiments require their corresponding scripts.
+The commands above cover the four main cross-validation benchmarks.
+Separate NCBI 2026 evaluations and feature-ablation experiments require their corresponding evaluation scripts and settings.

 ## Acknowledgments